The Dome of the Rock

 History of the Dome of the Rock

-An inscription inside the monument indicates it was completed in the 54th year to Muhamad’s hijra, which correlates with year 691 CE.
-It is therefore assumed that the Dome of the Rock was constructed by the Muslim Umayyad leader of Jerusalem Abd-el Malek.
-The structure really imitates octagonal and concentric Byzantine churches (i.e. Capernaum’s octagonal church), but it supersedes them by size.
-The Dome itself is the same size as the dome of the holiest Christian monument in Jerusalem – the Church of the Holy Sepulchre.
-The Dome of the Muslim shrine was originally covered by sheets of lead.
-In the 1960’s it was replaced with Aluminum-Bronze plates covered with gold leaf.
-In 1998 it was refurbished again with Gold plated Aluminum.
+An inscription inside the Dome of the Rock indicates it was completed in the 54th year of Muhamad’s hijra, which correlates with 691 CE.
+It is, therefore, assumed that the Muslim Umayyad leader of Jerusalem, Abd-el Malek, constructed the Dome of the Rock.
+The structure’s design imitates octagonal and concentric Byzantine churches (i.e., Capernaum’s octagonal church) but supersedes them by size.
+The Dome is the same size as the dome over the tomb of Jesus at the Church of the Holy Sepulchre.
+It is even suggested that Christian artisans and architects built the structure.

 Touring the Dome of the Rock